JonmarCorpuz/LetsTroubleshoot/Google Cloud/Kubernetes Engine/ImagePullBackOff.md

 ImagePullBackOff means that the Pod cannot start because the container image cannot be pulled from the registry after retrying several times

+* The delay goes up after every retry and can go up to five minutes
+* The error first starts off as `ErrImagePull` but then switches to `ImagePullBackOff` when the Pod tried again to pull the image and fails

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)

 # Common ImagePullBackOff Causes